CoderDojoTC/micropython/docs/kits/maker-pi-rp2040.md

 * 4 red motor status LEDs buttons for displaying motors A and B, forward and backward
 * 7 Grove Ports on GPs 1:0,1; 2:2,3; 3:4,5; 4:16,17; 5:6,26; 6:26,27 and 7:7,28
 * 4 servo connectors on ports GP12, GP13, GP14 and GP15
+* On/Off switch on GP22 which can be used to mute the sound

-## Removing the Default CircuitPython
+## Removing the Default CircuitPython and

+Unfortunately, this board does NOT come with our standard MicroPython loaded.
+It uses the non-standard Adafruit CircuitPython that is incompatible with most MicroPython programs being used today.
+This is a sad state of affairs that confuses our students and makes it difficult to share code and libraries for MicroPython.
+According to Google trends, over the last 12 months for worldwide searches, [MicroPython has almost five time the interest of CircuitPython](https://trends.google.com/trends/explore?q=micropython,circuitpython).
+Preloading the board with CircuitPython sends a very confusing message to the marketplace.

+## Flash Nuke
+I want to make sure that my RP2040 was starting out with a clean image.
+I downloaded the [flash_nuke.uf2](https://www.raspberrypi.org/documentation/pico/getting-started/static/6f6f31460c258138bd33cc96ddd76b91/flash_nuke.uf2) file to remove the default CircuitPython runtime and all the related files.

-I had to load the flash_nuke.uf2 file to remove the default CircuitPython runtime.
-Note that the board must be fully powered down after this load for it to work.
-I had 4 AA batteries connected so it was not resetting correctly.
+Note that the board **must** be fully powered down after this load for it to work.
+I had 4 AA batteries connected to the VIN screw headers, so it was not resetting correctly and the reset was not working until I disconnected the batteries.

+The latests MicroPython runtimes are [here](https://micropython.org/download/rp2-pico/)

+## Easy Motor Testing Buttons

+One of the things I love about this board is how incredibly easy it is for students to test their motors.
+The board provides four very convenient motor test buttons right on the board.
+By pressing each one you can make both motors go forward and backwards.
+This is a great way for students to learn about how we can generate PWM signals to simulate these four buttons.
+Whoever design this board clearly had their students in mind!

-## LED Demo
+## 13 Blue LEDs Demo

+I wanted to make sure that everyone knows how easy this board is to program with MicroPython once you have the runtime loaded.
 Here is a demo using the 13 nice blue LEDs used to show the status of the pins.

 ![Maker Pi RP2040 LED Demo](../img/maker-pi-rp2040-leds.gif)